The Equality of Men and Women

 This leads to:

-5. Woman was not created FOR Man, as some teach, but was taken OUT OF the original, dual-person, single-body Mankind.
+5. Woman was not created FOR Man, as some teach, but was taken OUT OF the original, dual-person, single-body Mankind for the benefit of both.

 Woman was removed from that first person for the benefit of both of them: